What is Ethereum Classic?

 Should you invest in Ethereum Classic or not?

-The price of Ethereum Classic coins is far lower than Ethereum, with the price currently where Ethereum used to be some years ago.
-The future for the Ethereum Classic platform is promising, with strong backing from some large organisations and a loyal development community to underpin innovation.
+The price of Ethereum Classic coins is far lower than Ethereum, which also makes it a viable investment with great growth potential.
+The future for the Ethereum Classic platform is promising, receiving strong backing from some large organisations and a loyal development community who are committed to its continued innovation.